hpc/pavilion2/docs/tutorials/writing_docs.rst

 - The purpose of every sentence in documentation should be to convey relevant information.

   - No fluff.
   - No sales pitches.
   - Save the jokes for code comments.
-- Use links to tie in additional concepts, rather than re-explaining.
+- Use links to tie-in additional concepts rather than re-explaining.
 - If two concepts differ only slightly, fully document one.
 For the second, refer to the first and note the differences.